'We do not learn from experience...we learn from reflecting on experience.'

 - How can I learn from this experience?

-There are a number of reflection models you can use to help construct your writing - the "What?
-So what?
-Now what?" model was outlined in the video.
-Another useful Reflection model is "The 4 Rs" which is outlined below.
+There are a number of reflection models you can use to help construct your writing.
+One useful reflection model is "The 4 Rs" which is outlined below.
 The 4Rs process is based on "Reflection-On-Action" - this means actions are analysed and re-framed after an event or observation, and potential solutions are developed.
 The process is designed to encourage you to address your ongoing learning from a number of standpoints, such as practical, cognitive and emotional, and from your own values, ethics and beliefs.

 In the Report stage you describe, report or retell the key elements of what you have learnt, seen or experienced.